patience4711/ESP32-read-APS-inverters/README.md

 <br><br> example of a sensor in Domoticz:<br>
 ![graph2](https://user-images.githubusercontent.com/12282915/139062602-71e92216-9703-4fc4-acc6-fabf544c4ffd.jpg)

 ## changelog ##
+version ESP32-ECU_V1_1:
+* adapted to a modern ArduinoIDE(2.3.4) and board definitions(2.0.18 arduino5)
+* changed the SPIFFS save functions
+* changed the wifi connection Portal

 version ESP32-ECU_V0_9:
 * fixed a bug in the html of the inverterspage
 * introduced an improved debugging method